Nerdrantz/CyberBlaze/README.md

 # CyberBlaze

-## CyberBlaze is a space simulator meant to run fully in the terminal built with python
+## CyberBlaze is a space resource management game meant to run fully in the terminal built with python

 ![image](https://github.com/Nerdrantz/CyberBlaze/assets/66850234/286754ba-56e9-488f-9a34-e2923f998854)